 Overall weed infestation across the site was low.
-The main weed species identified within monitoring plots included Medicago and Saffron thistle.
+The only weed species identified within monitoring plots was Medicago laciniata var. laciniata and this was only present as dormant fruiting bodies.
 Historic clearing across the site was evident with several stumps and stags within the site.

-The impact of feral pigs was evident during the year 1 monitoring (see Plate 5) but no new damage or other signs of recent pig activity was observed in the year 2 monitoring.
-Pig impacts include large areas of bare ground and soil disturbance.
+The impact of feral pigs was evident during the Year 1 monitoring, including large areas of bare ground and soil disturbance, but no new damage or other signs of recent pig activity was observed in the Year 3 monitoring.
 Predation, habitat degradation, competition and diseases transmission by feral pigs is listed as a 'key threatening process' under Schedule 4 of the Biodiversity Conservation Act 2016 (BC Act) and the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act 1999).
 A threat abatement plan exists for this process (DEH 2005) and has two broad goals: